mydevground/healthcare_elt_pipeline/README.md

 ##  Production Monitoring Strategy

 Implementing a monitoring solution is essential for maintaining reliability, detecting anomalies, and supporting compliance in data pipelines.
-Below are three robust options tailored for cloud-native and hybrid environments:
+Below are three robust options among many tailored for cloud-native and hybrid environments:

 ---